Type 1 Chi-He medium tank: Variants

-The Type 3 Chi-Nu medium tank retained the same chassis and suspension of the Type 1 Chi-He, with the addition of an enlarged turret ring for the new large hexagonal gun turret with a commander's cupola.
+The Type 3 Chi-Nu medium tank retained the same hull and suspension of the Type 1 Chi-He, with the addition of an enlarged turret ring for the new large hexagonal gun turret with a commander's cupola.
 The more powerful main armament, a Type 3 75 mm tank gun, was based on the Japanese Type 90 field gun.

-A more direct variant was the Type 97 Ka-So command tank.
-It was built to replace the older Type 97 Shi-Ki.
-It was based on the Type 1 Chi-He and had additional radios in its turret.
+A more direct variant was the Ka-So command tank.
+It was to replace the older Shi-Ki command tank.
+The Ka-So was based on the Type 1 Chi-He and had additional radios in its turret.
 A wood dummy main gun was placed in the turret.
 This way the Ka-So did not stand out from the regular tanks like the older Shi-Ki models, which had a machine gun in the turret and a 37 mm gun on the hull.
+The status of the command tank as far as production is unknown.

+The experimental anti-aircraft tank Ta-Ha was a planned anti-aircraft tank based on the Type 1 Chi-He hull in 1944.
+The design called for the tank turret to be replaced by a rotatably mounted anti-aircraft gun in a twin mount behind a gun shield.
+One prototype tank was under construction at the end of the war.

 Another variant designed in 1944 was the Type 2 Ku-Se self-propelled gun (SPG).
-It used the Type 1 Chi-He chassis and was armed with a 75 mm gun in an open casemate with light frontal armour only.
+It used the Type 1 Chi-He hull and was armed with a 75 mm gun in an open casemate with light frontal armour only.
+The open casemate was in the same shape as the one used on the Type 1 Ho-Ni I.